That this House takes note of the future capability of the United Kingdom’s armed forces in the current international situation.

 “Putin is decisive; we are not.
 He is willing to accept economic pain; we are not.
 He is willing to break the rules; we are not.
 He is willing to use force; we are not”.

 I share Lucas’s concern that we may not be able to rely on the United States to help defend us in the future.
 President-elect Trump unsettles many of us—as he reassures some who are not our friends—with his pronouncements about Russia, NATO and the defence of Europe.
 In the past few years we have seen the Russian willingness to create problems and conflicts even on its own borders.
 The Russians then suggest mediation to mitigate and divert attention from the cause of the problem—Russian aggression in the first place.
-When they propose mediation, we in the West get excited because Russia appears to be co-operating in providing a solution—a solution to a problem that they created.
+When they propose mediation, we in the West get excited because Russia appears to be co-operating in providing a solution—a solution to a problem that it created.
 We cannot secure world peace and security by pretending that an aggressor is not an aggressor and hoping that sanctions alone will be enough to prevent further incursions.

 We in Britain, NATO and the West have to make it clear that the cost of aggression is a price too much to bear because, like it or not, in order to deter we have to be able to threaten.
 We are an island people with a proud history of defending freedoms.
 We are an international trading nation relying on keeping open the shipping lanes of the world to our commerce.
 We are on the verge of a major shift in our relations with our nearest neighbours in Europe.
 We face major threats from terrorists who will commit acts of war against our own people here in Britain.
 And we face state-sponsored cyberattacks.
 The phrase “We face an uncertain future” may be overused but, my God, it is most relevant today.